ssi112/programming-data-science-python/README.md

 Include:

 * A set of slides with a question, visualization, and small summary on each slide
+    * Four slides - one question per slide
+    * One to two sentences to answer the question
+    * Indicate the code used to generate the answer
     * A text file with your queries needed to answer each of the four questions

 **[Project Rubric](https://review.udacity.com/#!/rubrics/2095/view)**